jebowe3/DH-Mapping/README.md

 ![Installing Live Server](images/install-live-server.PNG)
 **Figure 26**.
 Installing Live Server.

 Now you can check the progress of edits to your web map with a locally hosted server.
-To test it out, click "Packages" from the options in the bar at the top.
-Select "atom-live-server" and "Start server."
+To test it out, with the index.html file open, click "Go Live" in the right corner inside the blue bar at the bottom of the Visual Studio Code window.
+You may also need to click on the "leaflet-map" folder if you are presented with a menu.
 This will open the map in your web browser.

 ![Initial Live Server Map](images/live-server-init-map.png)
 **Figure 27**.
-The initial web map in atom-live-server.
+The initial web map in Live Server.

 The map should look like the image above.
 You will notice that one interactive feature is already on the map.
 In the top right corner, there is a slider control that changes the opacity value of the historic base map tiles so that you can see the contemporary map of London underneath.
 Already, we can see how the web map offers a little more to the experience of the map user.